 The lactate test is mainly requested to help detect and measure the severity of low levels of oxygen in the body (hypoxia) and also lactic acidosis.
-It may be used with blood gases (to look at the body’s acid/base balance and oxygenation), along with pyruvate (another ion involved in energy production), and/or with groups of tests, such as a metabolic screen or a full blood count, in a patient with evidence of acidosis.
+It may be used with blood gases (to look at the body’s acid/base balance and oxygenation) and/or with groups of tests, such as a metabolic screen or a full blood count, in a patient with evidence of acidosis.
 In patients being treated for a rapidly developing condition (such as shock or heart attack) or a slowly developing condition (such as severe congestive heart failure), lactate concentrations may be requested at intervals to help monitor hypoxia and the response to treatment.

 Lactate measurements are mainly performed on venous blood samples, but arterial blood lactate tests may also be requested, especially when the lactate test is used with arterial blood gases.
 A cerebrospinal fluid (CSF) lactate test may be used with a blood lactate test to help distinguish between viral and bacterial meningitis.